 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Experience: Two years of responsible property or facility-related project management experience performing duties similar to a Project Manager II.
+Experience: Two (2) years of responsible property, real estate or facility-related project management experience performing duties similar to a Project Manager II with Placer County.

-Training: Equivalent to a Bachelor's degree from an accredited college or university with major course work in business or public administration, facility management, property management, construction management or a related field.
+Training: Equivalent to a bachelor's degree from an accredited college or university with major course work in business or public administration, facility management, property management, construction management, architecture, civil engineering, project management, communications, land use and urban development, finance, real estate, or a related field.

 Required License or Certificate: